ronilaukkarinen/vscode-settings/README.md

-# The ultimate Visual Studio Code
+# The ultimate Visual Studio Code setup

 This repository contains a Visual Studio Code settings and theme.
 Used when coding [Digitoimisto Dude Oy's Projects](https://github.com/digitoimistodude).